Zagano & RNS get Double Effect Completely Wrong

 Zagano errs further in her article

-She tries to use double effect to justify political moves for legal abortion in all nine months of pregnancy as something that can be justified by double effect.
+She speaks of politicians who push for legal abortion in all nine months of pregnancy, arguing that some might justify this view by double effect.
 She argues politicians who “personally oppose” abortion but push for it to be legal in every circumstance imaginable argue “legalized abortion prevents a worse result.”

 She argues you can do “objectively wrong action,” like killing a fetus, “if it intends to do good,” like keeping that child out of poverty.
 This misunderstanding of double effect has horrendous consequences.
 It is not just an abstract discussion of principles.